 LATAM statistics are complicated by the fact that many students coming from Latin American countries take short-term courses (less than six months in duration) and are not required to obtain a study permit to study in Canada.
 Nevertheless, the data shows a clear preference for college over university studies, likely due to easier-to-meet requirements and lower course fees.

-A glance at student visa data supports this assertion.
-Canada saw four times as many student visa applications from these six LATAM countries in 2019 for college as university, despite a 10% lower approval rate (87.1% vs. 77.7%).
+A glance at study permit data supports this assertion.
+Canada saw four times as many study permit applications from these six LATAM countries in 2019 for college as university, despite a 10% lower approval rate (87.1% vs. 77.7%).

 While many countries supply a roughly equal mix of college and university students to Canada, others supply mainly one or the other.
 One of our strengths at ApplyBoard is our ability to leverage unprecedented amounts of data from our platform to identify these trends and work with our partner schools and recruitment partners to fill gaps in the market.